Tet Offensive attack on Joint General Staff Compound: Battle

-At 03:00 on 31 January, a South Vietnamese military car turned off of Vo Tanh Street (now Hoàng Văn Thụ street), a major road along the southern perimeter of the JGS, and entered Gate 5 of the JGS (10.8°N 106.671°E).
-At that moment, 22 VC armed with AK-47s and 3 B40 grenade launchers appeared in the alleyway opposite Gate 5 on the other side of Vo Tanh Street and attempted to rush the gate.
+At 03:00 on 31 January, a South Vietnamese military car turned off of Vo Tanh Street (now Hoàng Văn Thụ street), a major road along the southern perimeter of the JGS and entered Gate 5 of the JGS (10.8°N 106.671°E).
+At that moment, 22 VC armed with AK-47s and three B40 grenade launchers appeared in the alleyway opposite Gate 5 on the other side of Vo Tanh Street and attempted to rush the gate.
 The South Vietnamese guards closed the gate and opened fire on the VC killing several and forcing them to take cover in residential buildings in the alleyway.
 Further down the alleyway was Bachelor Officers’ Quarters (BOQ) No. 3, a residence for U.S. officers and a guard from the 716th MP Battalion saw the firefight, locked its doors and radioed a warning to the 716th MP Battalion headquarters.

-The commander of the 716th MP Battalion, Lt Col. Gordon D. Rowe ordered 2 gun-jeep patrols to investigate the report and when they arrived they learnt that more than a dozen VC were located in buildings somewhere in the alleyway.
+The commander of the 716th MP Battalion, Lieutenant colonel Gordon D. Rowe ordered two gun-jeep patrols to investigate the report and when they arrived they learnt that more than a dozen VC were located in buildings somewhere in the alleyway.
 The MPs called for reinforcements, instructing them to avoid the alleyway as they approached.
-A reaction force of 26 MPs from Company C was sent with 3 riding in a gun-jeep followed by 23 MPs in an M35 truck.
-The 2 vehicles turn up the alleyway and while the jeep was not fired on, the truck was hit and disabled by a B-40 rocket.
-As the MPs jumped off the truck they were hit by VC automatic weapons fire which killed 16 and wounded the other 7.
+A reaction force of 26 MPs from Company C was sent with three riding in a gun-jeep followed by 23 MPs in an M35 truck.
+The two vehicles turn up the alleyway and while the jeep was not fired on, the truck was hit and disabled by a B-40 rocket.
+As the MPs jumped off the truck they were hit by VC automatic weapons fire which killed 16 and wounded the other seven.
 Two of the wounded MPs were able to crawl to safety and a third was rescued, but the intense VC fire prevented any further rescue attempts.
 At 13:00 a V100 armored car from the 720th Military Police Battalion based at Long Binh Post arrived at BOQ3 and the MPs were then able to recover the remaining survivors and most of the dead.
 The VC remained in their positions until 1 February when South Vietnamese forces overran them killing 10 and capturing the rest.